-The Faber Institute was founded in October 2014 by Fr.
-Rick Ganz, SJ (a Jesuit priest of the US Jesuits West Province) and is based in Portland, Oregon.
+The Faber Institute was founded in October 2014 by Rick Ganz and is based in Portland, Oregon.
 St. Peter Faber, SJ (1506-1546) is the patron saint of the Institute.

 If you’re ready to take the next step toward growth, or need additional information, please contact us.